Dr. Norèal Armstrong

 Dr. Armstrong has taught secondary and postsecondary students in addition to working in her private counseling practice.
 She relocated to Asheville from San 18 months.
 During her eight years in the counseling profession, Dr. Armstrong has worked in inpatient and outpatient settings, facilitated group, couple, and individual counseling, and supervised counseling interns.
 She is a licensed professional counselor supervisor, a national certified counselor, and a licensed chemical dependency counselor.
 Dr. Armstrong earned her bachelor’s in Psychology from Stephen F. Austin State University.
 She completed her master’s in Counseling Psychology from Texas A&M-Texarkana while teaching American Sign Language at Texas High School.
 Finally, Dr. Armstrong graduated from the University of Texas at San Antonio with her doctorate in Counselor Education and Supervision.
 Her dissertation was titled A Phenomenological Study of the Lived Experience of Deaf Adults Participating in Alcoholics Anonymous in the United States.

 Dr. Armstrong has received a number of service awards for her active participation in community and school events.
 She is a former president of the Sigma Alpha Chi Chapter of Chi Sigma Iota, an international counseling honor society.
 She has two published articles, a book chapter published, and has presented at local, state, regional, and national levels.
 Dr. Armstrong currently does strategic planning for graduate students and is the clinicians chair for the Association for Multicultural Counseling and Development.
-She has a passion for serving others and is excited to be a member of such a wonderful team.
+She has a passion for serving others and is honored to lead such a wonderful team.

 Armstrong, Noreal F. “Killian’s Killer Love Affair.”
 In Child and Adolescent Counseling Case Studies: Developmental, Relational, Multicultural, and Systemic Perspectives.
 Eds.
 B. Jones, T. Duffey, and S. Haberstroh.
 New York: NY: Springer Publishing Company, 2016.